MV-Map: Offboard HD-Map Generation with Multi-view Consistency: Demo Video

 \section{Demo Video}

-We provide a demo video at \url{https://youtu.be/SN14oTyMFrk} that showcases how our \ourmodel produces high-quality HD-Maps by fusing frames from diverse viewpoints.
+We provide a demo video at \url{https://youtu.be/SN14oTyMFrk} that showcases how our \ourmodel produces high-quality HD maps by fusing frames from diverse viewpoints.
 Notably, the video highlights the effectiveness of \ourmodel in {\em iteratively refining} complex road topologies and long road elements while dealing with frequent occlusions in urban traffic.